brian-wei-GH/python-practice/README.md

-# python-practice-
+# python-practice
-some little examples for python
+Some little examples in Python